samia-oishi/ContestHub_Server/README.md

 ## Deployment

 I will deploy this backend on Vercel.
-MongoDB URI, JWT secret, Stripe secret key, and client URL need to be added in Vercel environment variables.
+MongoDB URI, JWT secret, Stripe secret key, Firebase admin keys, and client URL need to be added in Vercel environment variables.